 The principal triggers fall into a few categories:

 - Voluntary withdrawal.
-The company receives the member’s notice of express withdrawal.
+The company receives the member’s notice of express withdrawal (effective on notice, or on a later date the member specifies).

 - Operating-agreement events.
 The operating agreement names an event (a sale of substantially all assets, a missed capital call, retirement, loss of a professional license) and that event occurs.

 - Expulsion.
-The operating agreement authorizes expulsion and the company exercises it; or the other members unanimously expel for narrow grounds (unlawful activity, complete transfer of the transferable interest, certain entity-status events); or a court expels for wrongful conduct, material breach, or conduct that makes it not reasonably practicable to continue with the member.
+The operating agreement authorizes expulsion and the company exercises it; or the other members unanimously expel for narrow grounds (it has become unlawful to carry on the business with the person as a member, complete transfer of the transferable interest, certain entity-status events); or a court expels for wrongful conduct, material breach, or conduct that makes it not reasonably practicable to continue with the member.

 - Entity-level events.
 A member that is a trust, estate, or non-individual entity is dissociated when its transferable interest is fully distributed, the entity terminates, or specified merger, conversion, or domestication events occur.